 If you have a partner we will include their income and savings as well when we work out any entitlement.
 We may also take into account the income of any other adults living with you in certain circumstances.

-- You are responsible for paying the Council Tax bill
+- Are responsible for paying the Council Tax bill

-- You (and your partner) don't have more than £16,000 in savings or capital, unless you are getting Pension Credit (Guarantee Credit)
+- Don't have more than £16,000 in savings or capital, unless you are getting Pension Credit (Guarantee Credit)